 Credit for Prior Learning

-Students with a strong background in a variety of basic subjects may be able to exempt courses and receive credit hours for courses based on their scores on Advanced Placement (AP), International Baccalaureate (IB), German Abitur, College Level Examination Program (CLEP), Excelsior College Examinations (ECE), Defense Activity for Nontraditional Educational Support (DANTES), or by successfully passing a course challenge examination prepared at USC Upstate.
-Students may also seek credit for military schooling or training offered by certain non-collegiate organizations.
-Normally, a maximum of 30 semester hours earned in any combination of correspondence courses, AP, IB, German Abitur, CLEP, ECE and UExcel, DANTES, USC Upstate institutional credit by examination, military and other service schools, educational programs of non-collegiate organizations, off-campus extension classes, or while classified as a special student are accepted as partial fulfillment of the requirements for the baccalaureate.
-Exceptions to this 30-hour rule may be made at the discretion of the dean of the appropriate college or school.
-Students planning to pursue work at other institutions or planning to take correspondence courses or off-campus extension classes must complete this work before attaining senior classification (see academic residency requirements.)
+Students with a strong background in a variety of basic subjects may be able to exempt courses and receive credit hours for courses based on their scores on Advanced Placement (AP), International Baccalaureate (IB), German Abitur, College Level Examination Program (CLEP), Cambridge International Exams, Excelsior College Examinations (ECE) and UExcel, Defense Activity for Nontraditional Educational Support (DANTES), DSST exams, Defense Language Proficiency Tests (DLPT), or by successfully passing a course challenge examination prepared at USC Upstate.
+Students may also seek credit for military schooling or training offered by certain non-collegiate organizations and for portfolio-based demonstrations of college-level learning achieved through prior work and other experiential learning, such as volunteer service or community leadership.

-AP, IB, German Abitur, CLEP, ECE and UExcel, DANTES, and USC Upstate institutional credit by examination do not enter into calculation of students’ GPA.
-USC Upstate accepts many, but not all, AP, IB, CLEP, ECE and UExcel, and DANTES subjects.
+Credits earned for prior learning do not enter into calculation of students' GPA.
+USC Upstate accepts many, but not all, AP, IB, Cambridge International, CLEP, ECE and UExcel, DANTES, DLPT, and DSST subjects.
 Transfer students with AP, IB, CLEP, ECE and UExcel, or DANTES credits in subjects not listed below must submit those credits to the dean of the appropriate school for review.
-Students are not allowed to earn CLEP, ECE and UExcel, DANTES and/or USC Upstate institutional credit by examination for courses in which they have been previously enrolled either regularly or as an auditor.
+Students are not allowed to earn CLEP, ECE and UExcel, DANTES and/or USC Upstate institutional credit by examination for courses in which they have earned credit through coursework at USC Upstate or a transfer institution.

 Advanced Placement (AP)